Overview of Limited Companies

 You may have also heard that as a company you need a separate bank account and you think this will be a hassle, rest assured the process is pretty simple.

-Depending on which bank you would like to open your account with, we can refer you to one of our contacts in the bank and they will take it from there.
+Depending on which bank you would like to open your account with, as accountants dunfermline businesses work with, we can refer you to one of our contacts in the bank and they will take it from there.
 As you are operating as a business you need a business bank account to show the business income and expenses for tax purposes.

 You cannot use a personal bank account because this can lead to HMRC challenging the validity of your limited company.